The legal framework for not-for-profit, non-governmental organizations ("NGOs") in South Africa consists of four primary tiers.

 The Constitution of the Republic of South Africa (1997) stipulates that neither the State nor any person may unfairly discriminate against anyone on the basis of race (among other grounds).
 [Constitution §§ 9(3) and (4)] Section 29 of the Constitution establishes an individual’s right to receive a basic education and to further his/her education.
 [Constitution §29(1)] The right to receive a public education in the language of one’s choice, where reasonably practicable, is also guaranteed.
 [Constitution §29(2)] The Constitution further provides that everyone has the right to establish and maintain independent educational institutions, so long as those institutions do not discriminate on the basis of race.
 [Constitution §29(3)(a)]

-South African law does not restrict individuals or legal entities from serving as members, promoters, or trustees of not-for-profit organisations.
+South African law does not restrict individuals or legal entities from serving as members, promoters, or trustees of not-for-profit organizations.
 Foreign individuals can also serve as directors of local companies, but legal persons in general cannot serve as directors of a non-profit company.
-It is, subject to this limitation, possible for a South African NPO to be controlled by an American grantor charity.
-It has, however, become increasingly difficult for new non-profit organisations with foreign trustees, directors or governing board members to open a bank account in South Africa due to the requirements implemented pursuant to the Financial Intelligence Centre Act.
+It is, subject to this limitation, possible for a South African NGO to be controlled by an American grantor charity.
+It has, however, become increasingly difficult for new non-profit organizations with foreign trustees, directors or governing board members to open a bank account in South Africa due to the requirements implemented pursuant to the Financial Intelligence Centre Act.

 A new Dividend Tax was introduced by the Revenue Laws Amendment Act, No. 60 of 2008 that entered into force on April 1, 2012.
 Approved PBOs are now exempt from paying dividends tax when dividends (that do not consist of a dividend in specie) from for-profit companies are paid to PBOs.

-Other not-for-profit organisations (that are not approved Public Benefit Organisations or are not exempted from paying tax elsewhere under Section 10 of the Income Tax Act) are liable for income and other taxes and duties on the same basis as ordinary taxpayers.
+Other not-for-profit organizations (that are not approved Public Benefit Organisations or are not exempted from paying tax elsewhere under Section 10 of the Income Tax Act) are liable for income and other taxes and duties on the same basis as ordinary taxpayers.

 B. Deductibility of Donations